AlejandroPerezB2B/Syncbeateyeeg/README.md

 % Functions to be used in the following order:

 1.- replaceEyeLinkStrings() <br />
-This function consistently replaces certain trigger-related strings generated from EyeLink, so as to facilitate the synchronization of eye movement and EEG data in the following function. <br />
+This function consistently replaces certain trigger-related strings generated from the EyeLink system, so as to facilitate the synchronization of eye movement and EEG/ECG data in the following function (which uses the "EYE-EEG" plugin that requires the same prefix before the trigger number when parsing the eye movement data). <br />
 Input files are ".asc" files (under the "Eye movement" folder) that are converted from ".edf" files using the "Visual EDF2ASC" app on Windows; output files are "_new.asc" files.

-2.- mergeHeartEyeEEG()
+2.- mergeHeartEyeEEG() <br />
+This function merges eye movement and EEG/ECG data

 3.- preprocHeartEyeEEG()